Word of the Week

 A – Yes, the process is very similar.
 You will still want to find all the possible meanings of the Hebrew word, then carefully examine your passage to determine which meaning is being used there.

-The Hebrew alphabet is an obstacle, our course, but you can still use tools like Strong’s Concordance or electronic resources like the Blue Letter Bible or Bible Hub to bypass that complication.
+The Hebrew alphabet is an obstacle, of course, but you can still use tools like Strong’s Concordance or electronic resources like the Blue Letter Bible or Bible Hub to bypass that complication.

 Next week I am going to be speaking at a family conference in Texas, but not about Greek.
 I will be sharing with a group of fathers about Proverbs 1-9, Solomon’s agenda for guiding a son toward manhood.
 Next week’s word study may be abbreviated, but we will take a quick look at the Hebrew word for wisdom.